savar95x/dotfiles/README.md

 > My older rices (endless on dwm, and dkwm) would be in my [junkyard](https://github.com/savar95x/junkyard) and [dwm](https://github.com/savar95x/dwm) repo.

 # Installation
 1. Clone the repo into `~/.local/repos/`.
-Change this if you want to.
+Change this directory to your liking, but make sure it is somewhere organised.
 ```bash
 mkdir -p ~/.local/repos
 cd ~/.local/repos